The Implications of Low Focal Ratio of f/5

 Mount

 The new 2023 version of the StarBlast 6 lacks the ability to be upgraded to an Intelliscope like its predecessors and is a manual-only instrument.
+Intelliscope is a PushTo-style computer assist that allows you to find things in the sky with the assistance of a computer that tells you where to point the telescope.

 Should I buy a Used Orion StarBlast 6?

-A used StarBlast 6 is likely to be an older, pre-2023 unit with an all-plastic 1.25” focuser.
-These scopes are good but do not permit as wide a field of view since they cannot use 2” oculars without substantial DIY modifications.
+A used Orion StarBlast 6 tabletop is likely to be an older, pre-2023 unit with an all-plastic 1.25” focuser.
+These scopes are good but do not permit as wide a field of view since they cannot use 2” eyepieces without substantial DIY modifications.
 However, they can be upgraded to use the Orion IntelliScope digital setting circles or may already come supplied with one as the “StarBlast 6i.”
 None of these products are available new or as upgrades to the current version of the StarBlast 6.
-As usual, when buying a used Dobsonian, make sure that the telescope’s optics are free of corrosion, as recoating the primary or secondary mirror is likely to impinge upon any cost savings at this size.
-Likewise, the tabletop base should be in good shape and free of apparent damage that may compromise its motions.

 Alternative Recommendations